Neron (character): "Hell to Pay" and afterward

-Two years later, the five Rogues Gallery members that were previously killed by Neron's treachery are resurrected from the dead as soulless killers to cause havoc in Keystone City (along with Major Disaster, who has become Neron's latest lieutenant), causing the Flash III to challenge Neron for their souls after gaining an audience in Hell by using a candle that former Rogues Gallery member the Pied Piper had kept but never lit, all of which Neron had supposedly planned.
-Neron offers the Flash III a deal for the Rogues Gallery members' souls, but he refuses and is allowed to leave Hell with the original Flash (Jay Garrick), whom Neron had captured earlier.
-Knowing that the now almost-immortal Rogues Gallery members will soon be too powerful for anyone to fight, Neron's plan is that the Flash III will be forced to make a deal with him to save Keystone City.
-Neron refuses the offer for the Flash III's soul and asks for his love for news reporter Linda Park instead because of its purity.
-He gets it, and Linda's soul also, which she had made a deal for earlier in exchange for Neron not going after the Flash III's soul.
-Neron had planned all of this to use the Speed Force to both enter into, and to rule, Heaven, but the plan backfires and the essence of the Flash III and Linda's love corrupts him, causing him to feel pity and compassion for the damned souls in his realm for the first time in his existence without understanding why and forcing him in utter desperation to frantically offer the couple another deal to take their love back.
-The Flash III accepts the deal, in return asking Neron to truly bring the Rogues Gallery members back from the dead and return their souls to their bodies – which Neron does, afterwards vowing revenge on the Flash III for defeating him before disappearing.
+Two years later, the five Rogues Gallery members who were previously killed are resurrected and cause havoc in Keystone City, causing the Flash (Wally West) to challenge Neron for their souls.
+Neron offers the Flash a deal for the Rogues members' souls, but he refuses and is allowed to leave Hell with the original Flash (Jay Garrick), whom Neron had captured earlier.
+Knowing that the Rogues will soon be too powerful for anyone to fight, Neron's plan is that the Flash will be forced to make a deal with him to save Keystone City.
+Neron refuses the offer for the Flash's soul and asks for his love for Linda Park instead because of its purity.
+He gets it, and Linda's soul also, which she had made a deal for earlier in exchange for Neron not going after the Flash's soul.
+Neron had planned all of this to use the Speed Force to both enter into, and to rule, Heaven, but the plan backfires and the essence of the Flash and Linda's love corrupts him, causing him to feel pity and compassion for the damned souls in his realm for the first time in his existence without understanding why and forcing him in utter desperation to frantically offer the couple another deal to take their love back.
+The Flash accepts the deal, in return asking Neron to truly bring the Rogues back from the dead and return their souls to their bodies – which Neron does, vowing revenge on the Flash for defeating him before disappearing.

-Immediately after this, he captures Wonder Woman and Artemis of Bana-Mighdall in Hell as part of a plan to bring about the defeat of his enemy, Etrigan the Demon.
-After being seriously hurt by Artemis in the ensuing battle, he kills Wonder Woman, although she is later restored to life by the Olympian Gods.